synw/django-jsonmirror/README.md

 The command ``python manage.py sync_models`` will mirror all the models declared in the ``MIRRORED_MODELS`` setting.

-All the models declared in this setting will be auto created/deleted/updated in the json database.
+All the models declared in this setting will be auto created/updated in the secondary databases.

 ## Todo